Langston Love

-Langston Hasan Love (born April 21, 2002) is an American college basketball player for the Baylor Bears of the Big 12 Conference.
+Langston Hasan Love (born April 21, 2002) is an American college basketball player for the Georgetown Hoyas of the Big East Conference.
+He previously played for the Baylor Bears.

 High school career

 Love began his high school career at Steele High School in Cibolo, Texas.
 He averaged 23.1 points, 7.8 rebounds and 1.5 steals per game as a sophomore.
-Following his sophomore season, Love transferred to Montverde Academy and played alongside Cade Cunningham, Scottie Barnes, Moses Moody, Day'Ron Sharpe and Caleb Houstan.
+Following his sophomore season, Love transferred to Montverde Academy and played alongside Cade Cunningham, Scottie Barnes, Moses Moody, Day'Ron Sharpe, Dariq Whitehead, and Caleb Houstan.
 As a junior, he scored 18 points against McEachern High School during the Hoophall Classic.
 Love helped Montverde to a GEICO National title as a senior, contributing 13 points, seven rebounds and five assists in a 62–52 win against Sunrise Christian Academy.
 Love was named to the roster of the Jordan Brand Classic.

 Recruiting

 Love was a consensus four-star recruit and one of the top shooting guards in the 2021 class.
 On July 15, 2020, he committed to playing college basketball for Baylor, the first school to offer him a scholarship.
 He chose the Bears over offers from Stanford, Texas, UCLA, Kansas, Arkansas, Villanova, Illinois, Texas Tech, Texas A&M and Oklahoma State.
 Love became the highest-rated Baylor signee since Isaiah Austin committed in 2012, and the fourth-highest ranked prospect in program history.